 Self Education: (AKA “Earn While You Learn”) Imagine a young man with no more than a public high school diploma and a few weeks of trade school but with no money or college prospects who managed to use his long-developed childhood drawing and writing skills to get a job as a trainee drafter for a small electronics firm.

-Soaking up everything he learned on the job and as much as possible in his free time he built a career by transitioning from electro-mechanical drafter to technical illustrator to technical writer to logistics analyst to supportability engineer, spending much of his later career as a high paid temporary freelance contract specialist.
+Soaking up everything he learned on the job and as much as possible in his free time, he built a career by transitioning from electro-mechanical drafter to technical illustrator to technical writer to logistics analyst to supportability engineer, spending much of his later career as a highly-paid temporary freelance contract specialist.
 Everyone needs an education; not everyone needs a piece of paper to prove it.